envima/spatialMaxent/docs/_docs/120_default_vs_spatial.md

 ![]({{ site.baseurl }}/assets/images/results3.png)
 *Figure: Results of region Ontario, Canada modeled with the methods spatial (yellow) and standard (purple).
 AUC (point) and Boyce-Index (triangle) on the y-axis and the Number of parameters on the x-axis.
 For each Species the median value is given.*

-This brings us to the end of the tutorial.
-If you haven't done so yet, you could take a look at data preprocessing on the following pages.